ashugeo/advent-of-code/README.md

-# advent-of-code
+# Advent of Code
-Solving AdventOfCode puzzles
+Solving [AdventOfCode](http://adventofcode.com) puzzles with messy and slow code :+1: